Absolute Combinatorial Game Theory: universes and their provisos

-For \textit{dicot scoring-play}, Ettinger \cite{Ettin1996} was close but, even so, he was not able to prove the complete constructive comparison.
-The cases $X$ left-atomic and $X$ right-atomic imply $X=\pura{a}{a}$ (or more generally $X=\pura{\ell}{r}$) and hence the Proviso only needs to consider alternating play (similar to dicot mis\`ere).
+\item For \textit{dicot scoring-play}, $\mathbb {Ds}$, Ettinger \cite{Ettin1996} proved local comparison for scores, i.e. ``Is $G\su \pura{a}{a}$''.
+The cases $X$ Left-atomic and $X$ Right-atomic imply $X=\pura{a}{a}$ (or more generally $X=\pura{\ell}{r}$) and hence the Proviso only needs to consider alternating play, similar to dicot mis\`ere.